Strickers/Mendota Watershed Study

 Project Overview

-The City of Madison is undertaking a watershed study in the Strickers/Mendota watershed (as shown below).
-The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
-The study will use computer models to assist with the evaluations.
-A local consulting engineer, Brown and Caldwell, is performing this study.
+The City of Madison undertook a watershed study in the Strickers/Mendota watershed (as shown below).
+The watershed study identified the causes of existing flooding and then created potential solutions to try to reduce flooding.
+The study used computer models to assist with the evaluations.
+A local consulting engineer, Brown and Caldwell, performed the study.

 For more information please see the Flash Flooding Story Map. *Note: Please view the story map using Firefox or Google Chrome browsers.
 Story maps are not viewable with Internet Explorer.